-In both studies, measures of socioeconomic position, smoking, alcohol, and history of doctordiagnosed cardiovascular disease (CVD) and diabetes were self-reported through questionnaires ^(26; 29).
-In the BRHS, occupational social class was used to assess socioeconomic position on the basis of longest-held occupation at baseline (38).
-In the HABC Study, the highest level of education accomplished, was the indicator of socioeconomic position (29).
-To create body mass index (BMI), body weight and height assessed at physical examinations were utilised ^(39; 40).
-For both studies, total energy intake, was derived from FFQ questionnaires, and regular use of prescribed medications causing dry mouth (xerostomia) were identified (41).
+In both studies, measures of socio-economic position, smoking, alcohol and history of doctor-diagnosed CVD and diabetes were self-reported through questionnaires^(26,29).
+In the BRHS, occupational social class was used to assess socio-economic position on the basis of longest-held occupation at baseline(38).
+In the HABC Study, the highest level of education accomplished was the indicator of socio-economic position(29).
+To create BMI, body weight and height assessed at physical examinations were utilised^(39,40).
+For both studies, total energy intake was derived from FFQ questionnaires, and regular use of prescribed medications causing dry mouth (xerostomia) was identified(41).

-Statistical Analysis
+Statistical analysis